Smithfield shutting U.S. pork plant indefinitely, warns of meat shortages during pandemic

 “We have a stark choice as a nation: we are either going to produce food or not, even in the face of COVID-19,” he said.

-Other major U.S. meat and poultry processors, including Tyson Foods Inc (TSN.N), Cargill Inc [CARG.UL] and JBS USA [JBS.UL] have already idled plants in other states.
+Other major U.S. meat and poultry processors, including Tyson Foods Inc, Cargill Inc and JBS USA have already idled plants in other states.
+(Reporting by Tom Polansek; Editing by Tom Brown)